thien/AISearch/paper.md

 **Random Generation** - Each member of the population is generated randomly; such that each member has a random sort of a numbers which represent the tours.
 A tour-length is generated based on this tour.

-__Supreme Mutatation Generation__ - In the event that a supreme tour is saved locally, it is used as a reference
+__Supreme Mutation Generation__ - In the event that a supreme tour is saved locally, it is used as a reference

-__Greedy Generation__ - method I have considered is to generate each member of the population by a basic greedy closest neighboring algorithm.
+__Greedy Generation__ - method I have considered is to generate each member of the population by a basic greedy closest neighbouring algorithm.
 This would allow us to ensure that the starting population will start with a relatively good results.
 It is more computationally expensive to produce, and may result in a local maximum.

 __Greedy Generation & Mutation__ - This is similar with the Greedy Mutation, but with the added option of each tour being faced with the possibility of Mutation.
 This is more computationally expensive to produce than Greedy alone, and also reliant on the Mutation Rate.

 Each generation option has their own merits but I have chosen to keep the random generation for Annealing and Greedy Generation & Mutation for the Genetic Algorithm.

 # Results

+Annealing had a 99.9% mutation rate.
+Genetic used a 80% mutation rate.
+This is for both initial and modified instances.

 |  Initial | Test | 12 | 17 | 21 | 26 | 42 | 48 | 58 | 175 | 180 | 535 |
 |  ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |